gagolews/realtest/README.md

 > [*realtest*](https://realtest.gagolewski.com) is a framework for unit testing
 > for realistic minimalists; it aids in formalising:
 >
-> * assertions
+> * assertions,
-> * current behaviour that we'd like to see changed in the future
+> * current behaviour that we'd like to see changed in the future,
 > * alternative yet perfectly acceptable behaviours (e.g., when outputs
-> are platform-dependent and should remain so)
+>   are platform-dependent and should remain so),
 > * requested features to be implemented in due time
-> (e.g., as part of the monitoring of other software projects for changes)
+>   (e.g., as part of the monitoring of third-party
+>   software projects for changes).

 --------------------------------------------------------------------------------